-It means that when one of their patients has COVID-19 symptoms, is a contact with someone with COVID-19, or is at higher risk for exposure to COVID-19 as defined in the Order, the hospital or clinic is required to provide that patient with a COVID-19 test.
+It means that when one of their patients has COVID-19 symptoms, was exposed to someone with COVID-19, is referred to them for testing by the County Public Health Department, or is an essential worker as defined by California Regulations, the hospital or clinic is required to provide that patient with a COVID-19 test.

 Who will hospital and clinics be required to test?

 - All of their patients with COVID-19 symptoms;

 - All of their patients who have been exposed to a person who tested positive for COVID-19;